unimi-dse/9768672c/README.md

    Teslasales Package
 -----------------------------------------------------------------

+### Introduction
-The package contains data-set, statistical analysis of the sales of Tesla and built-in functions for deeper examination.
+The package contains a dataset of the Sales of Tesla Motorcars in five European Countries (Norw, Ned, Swi, Ger and UK).The dataset is used for statistical purposes (data analysis, visualization, ecc.) and contains built-in functions for deeper examination of each task.

+### Installation

-    Install the package by running the command:
+    #Install the package by running the command:

     > devtools::install_github("unimi-dse/9768672c")

-    require("teslasales")
+### Dataset

+The packages contains a dataset from "Tesla Europe Registration Stats" (https://teslamotorsclub.com/tmc/threads/tesla-europe-registration-stats.61651/) accuratley modified in order to highlight the most relevant data.

+      #add dataset documentation
+      > ?teslasales::repo

+### Usage

+      #load the package and run the function to recall the dataset
+      > require('teslasales')
          import_data()

 ### Dependency with other R-packages